Skip to main content

 Assistant Professor of Philosophy

 I am a philosopher specializing in ethics, social philosophy, and aesthetics.
-I have written on topics including moral emotions, interpersonal recognition, moral change, the aesthetics of ethical life, and the intersections of ethics and epistemology.
-My work on these topics has appeared in The Philosophical Quarterly, Analysis, The European Journal of Philosophy, Episteme, and Philosophical Topics, amongst others.
+I write about emotions, interpersonal recognition, moral change, the aesthetics of interpersonal ethical life, and the intersections of ethics and epistemology.
+My work on these topics has appeared in The Philosophical Quarterly, Analysis, Philosophy, The European Journal of Philosophy, Episteme, and Philosophical Topics, amongst others.

 Specializations